xvik/learn-gradle-configuration-cache/src/main/java/ru/vyarus/gradle/plugin/fails/fail3/README.md

 ## Fix

-To fix this problem, assign required data to variable in configuration phase:
+To fix this problem, assign required data to variable in the configuration phase:

 ```java
 @Override